nseddon/Stock-Analysis/README.md

 ![Green_Stocks_2018.png](https://github.com/nseddon/Stock-Analysis/blob/main/Module_Prep/green_stocks_2018.png) ![VBA_Challenge_2018.png](https://github.com/nseddon/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018.png)

+As can be seen in the examples presented, the initial implementation of the code (left images) took considerably longer to run than the refactored code (right images).
+While this time may seem minor with the limited data used for the requested analysis, larger datasets would suffer from exponential increases in runtime of the intial code.
+The refactored code will allow for shorter run times, even with larger data sets.

 ### Attachments
 1. [VBA_Challenge.xlsx](https://github.com/nseddon/Stock-Analysis/blob/main/VBA_Challenge.xlsm) - Spreadsheet containing raw data and analysis tabs.
 2. [VBA_Challenge_2017.png](https://github.com/nseddon/Stock-Analysis/blob/main/Resources/VBA_Challenge_2017.png) - Runtime report for VBA_Challenge for 2017 data.